rusili/AC-Android/lessons/tools/README.md

 - Check your output
 - Read the error message
 - Run your code often
+- Read the docs
+- Ask an expert or a friend
 - Be organized!
 - Take a breather